Constructive quasi-uniform sequences over triangles: Constructive algorithms

 As observed in Corollary~\ref{cor:mesh_ratio_vertices}, the mesh ratio for the initial three-vertex configuration cannot always be strictly bounded by 2, particularly when the smallest angle $\theta_{\min}$ satisfies $\theta_{\min} < \pi/6$.
 This highlights a limitation compared to the uniform mesh-ratio bound of $2$ given in \cite{PZ23}.
 Interestingly, the choice of our initialization, i.e., the three-vertex configuration, becomes less significant as the sequence grows.
 We will show that, after finitely many iterations, the mesh ratio of the point set constructed by the VG algorithm is guaranteed to be at most 2.
 This result further enriches the theoretical understanding of the greedy packing approach (cf.\ Remark~\ref{rem:extension}).

-\begin{remark}[Computational cost] In the VG algorithm, each iteration requires the computation of the Voronoi diagram $\Ccal_n$ for the current point set $P_n$ in $T$.
-Using standard algorithms such as the sweepline method \cite{F87}, this can be done in $O(n \log n)$ time.
-Moreover, the next point is chosen from the candidate set $\Ccal_n$ consisting of Voronoi vertices inside $T$ and intersections of Voronoi edges with the boundary $\partial T$, whose cardinality is of $O(n)$.
-Identifying the point that attains the covering radius thus requires $O(n^2)$ distance computations in the naive implementation.
+\begin{remark}[Computational cost] In the VG algorithm, each iteration requires the Voronoi diagram of the current point set $P_n$ in $T$.
+Using standard planar algorithms such as the sweepline method \cite{F87,BCKO08}, this can be computed in $O(n\log n)$ time.
+The next point is chosen from the candidate set consisting of Voronoi vertices inside $T$ and intersections of Voronoi edges with the boundary $\partial T$, whose cardinality is $O(n)$.
+Once the Voronoi diagram is available, the quantity $\min_{1\le i\le n}\|\bsx-\bsx_i\|$ for each candidate $\bsx$ is determined by the local Voronoi structure.
+Hence, selecting the next point requires only an additional $O(n)$ scan over the candidate set.
+Therefore, if the Voronoi diagram is recomputed from scratch at each iteration, generating the first $N$ points requires $O(N^2\log N)$ time in total.

-In practice, however, a local update of the Voronoi diagram from $\Ccal_{n-1}$ to $\Ccal_n$ and nearest-neighbor searches can significantly reduce the computational cost per iteration to $O(n)$ for both the diagram update and farthest point search.
-Hence, while the VG algorithm is fully constructive, careful implementation is recommended to avoid recomputing the Voronoi diagram from scratch and to exploit spatial locality when searching for the farthest point. \end{remark}
+In an incremental implementation, the Voronoi diagram can be updated locally after inserting the new point (see, e.g., \cite{LZ06} for local updating policies).
+Furthermore, by maintaining the candidate points and their corresponding distances in a priority queue (such as a max-heap), the next furthest point can be extracted in $O(\log n)$ time.
+Since the generated point sets are proven later to be quasi-uniform (cf.~Theorem~\ref{thm:main}), the local degree of each vertex in the dual Delaunay triangulation is bounded by a constant.
+This guarantees that only $O(1)$ Voronoi vertices are inserted or deleted during the local update.
+Consequently, maintaining the data structures takes $O(\log n)$ time per iteration, which optimally reduces the overall time complexity for generating $N$ points to $O(N \log N)$. \end{remark}

 Figure~\ref{fig:example_VG} shows an example of the point sets generated by the VG algorithm for $n=3$ to $n=11$.
 As observed, the points are distributed quasi-uniformly over the triangular domain, with each new point placed farthest from the existing points according to the Voronoi-guided procedure.